Cauliflower curry is a tasty, cozy, and easy one-pot recipe you can make with a few simple ingredients in about half an hour.

 Cauliflower curry with spinach

-Want to add more greens to this delicious curry recipe?
-You can easily add your favorite frozen or fresh veggies such as spinach, kale, Swiss chard, and more.
-Put them in at the same time you add coconut milk.
+You can easily add your favorite frozen or fresh veggies such as spinach, kale, Swiss chard, green peas, and more.

 Tofu curry with cauliflower

-Want to add even more plant protein to the curry?
-Try adding small cubes of firm or extra firm tofu.
-That's one of our favorite ways to incorporate this wholesome and healthy food into our diet.
+Try adding bite-size cubes of firm or extra-firm tofu.
+That’s one of our favorite ways to incorporate this wholesome and healthy food into our diet.

 Lentil curry with cauliflower